 Virtual rasters are just xml files that tell GDAL where actual data can be found but from user's point of view virtual rasters can be treated much like any other raster format.
 Virtual raster's are useful because they allow handling of large datasets as if they were a single file eliminating need for locating correct files for each part of your script.

 For example the 2m DEM is available in Taito at /proj/ogiir-csc/mml/dem2m.
 It is however split into a number of tif files (map sheets) and if we wanted for example to calculate zonal statistics for some areas scattered around whole Finland we would have to somehow find out which elevation model covers which area and compute statistics from correct file.
 Further complications would arise if an area we want to calculate statistics for happens to lie at a border between two or more map sheets.
+Similar issues with edge effects would arise for example when using focal functions where information from surrounding files is also needed.
 These issues can be easily avoided by creating a virtual raster for the whole study area and above mentioned problems will be automatically taken care of by GDAL.

 Creating virtual rasters with GDAL

 As virtual rasters are just xml we could write it even by hand using text editor.
 This is of course impractical for any large number of files.
 GDAL has a very nice tool gdalbuildvrt which will create the virtual raster for us.
 To use GDAL in Taito we must first load the module with: